laravel/docs/precognition.md

 </script>
 ```

-Once this is implemented, you can then set up the precognitive validation for your form:
+Once this is implemented, you can then create a validator for your form.
+For vanilla JavaScript applications, you should attach the validator to the `window`:

 ```blade
 <script type="module">